Skip to content

 WHA Staff Dec 4, 2024

-What to expect during your 20-week pregnancy ultrasound
+What to expect during your 20-week ultrasound

 The 20-week ultrasound is an important milestone in your prenatal care.
 Not only does it mark the “halfway point,” but it also provides a detailed look at fetal development and insights into maternal health (that’s yours!).
 Because of this particular scan’s significance, there are understandably many common questions about what to expect, many I still…